-Debka has over 25 years of experience in writing and editing, program design and development, strategic planning, evaluation, fundraising and training for nonprofits and community organizations.
+Debka has many years of experience in writing and editing, program design and development, strategic planning, evaluation, fundraising and training for nonprofits and community organizations.
 As the Administrator for The Writers’ Room of Boston, a non-profit providing affordable work space for serious writers, she is responsible for coordinating events, member and board communications, fundraising, grant research and writing, outreach, and general office management.
 She knows the challenges inherent in the development of effective programs and the importance of creating clear communications for constituents, donors and other stakeholders.
 She is ready to work with you in the development of your program reports, case studies, annual reports, donor communications and program proposals.

 Communications: Debka will work with program staff, constituents and/or donors to uncover the stories that will best communicate your good work to a wider audience.
 With years of experience supervising programs in a variety of settings, she understands both the opportunities and challenges of community-based work.